 To view the pedal mechanism (called "trapwork" by tuners, for any of you who might care), you'll need to remove the kickboard, the front cabinet piece of the piano, under the keyboard.
 This board is usually secured by a metal spring latch affixed to the underside of the keybed, right in the middle of the piano (or maybe two latchs, one on each side).
-Depress the latch/latches and pull the board forward and out, as shown in the accompaning drawing.
+Depress the latch/latches and pull the board forward and out, as shown in the accompanying drawing.

 Since the rods are usually only inserted into the action levers and the bottom horizontal levers with metal pins, it is very common for them to simply fall out of position, causing the pedal to no longer function and sending the piano player into a panic (there's nothing worse than trying to play a piano with no damper pedal).
 This is especially common after the piano has been moved, or if you are one of those players who stomp on the pedals to keep time (shame on you).
 Pedal rods usually fall out because there was too much freeplay in them.

 Freeplay means that the pedal and the horizontal lever move too much before causing the vertical rod to rise.
 If the freeplay is severe enough it can cause the rod to fall out of position, as mentioned, or simply cause it not to rise enough to allow the appropriate action parts to work correctly (an example of this would be stepping on the damper pedal but not having the tone sustain).
 If this latter is the condition, you can adjust the wing nuts at the pedal until the play in the vertical rods is removed (see illustration).
 Newer pianos have convenient wing nuts, though older models may just have a conventional nut, requiring the use of pliers or a small wrench to turn.
 Proper adjustment calls for a freeplay of only about 1/16th of an inch...the pedal rod should begin to raise the mechanism as the pedal starts down a 1/16th of an inch when you step on it.
-In other words, if you grab the vertical rod you should be able to move it up and down only very slightly.
+In other words, if you grab the vertical rod (on some pianos the rods will be on the right) you should be able to move it up and down only very slightly.
 If you adjust ALL the freeplay out, it may jam against the action parts and leave the pedal mechanism engaged when you don't want it to be (for example, causing the dampers to remain off the strings, letting the notes ring on).

 If the vertical rod has fallen completely out, you will be obliged to lie on your back and stick your head inside the piano so you can see up into the action to insert the pin back into the appropriate action lever hole (a flashlight is a must here).
 Before you do this, however, check to make sure the rods still have the small round felt bushings on the ends (they are usually green, as shown in the inset of the illustration).
 If these bushings are missing the rod will make a clicking noise whenever the pedal is depressed.
 Sometimes the bushings are rubber and are inserted into the lever holes, rather than the rods, in which case they usually remain in place even if the rod has fallen out.
 Look closely at your particular piano to determine where the bushings should go.
 If you can't find any on the rods or levers, or lying around the bottom of the piano (mice love dining on this felt material), you can probably improvise new ones by cutting a piece of thick cloth and punching a hole in it for the pin to pass through, or simply wrapping the pin and the end of the rod with electrial or duct tape.
 When you replace the rod, be certain the pins are in the holes on both upper and lower levers, then tighten the wing nut to take up the freeplay.
 If all the rods have fallen out it may not be obvious which lever in the action operates which pedal, so you will simply have to experiment until you find the correct combination.